-Baseline assessments of water bores are required in areas where petroleum and gas production testing or production has started.
-They are intended to help with any potential ‘make good’ agreements and are a key step in managing the underground water impacts of petroleum and gas operators.
+Baseline assessments of water bores are required in areas where production testing, production or mining has started.
+They are intended to help with any potential ‘make good’ agreements and are a key step in managing the underground water impacts of resource operators.

-The Baseline assessment guideline provides both petroleum and gas operators and bore owners with more information.
+The guideline Baseline assessments—ESR/2016/1999 (formerly EM1088) provides both resource operators and bore owners with more information.

-A baseline assessment plan (BAP) is prepared by petroleum tenure holders (including CSG operators) to plan the undertaking of baseline assessments.
+A baseline assessment plan (BAP) is prepared by resource tenure holders to plan the undertaking of baseline assessments.
 A BAP must be submitted before production testing or production first starts.
 A BAP must include a baseline assessment timetable which outlines dates for completing all baseline assessments.

-An Underground Water Impact Report (UWIR) is prepared to model, make predictions and manage the impacts of extraction of underground water by petroleum tenure holders (including CSG operators).
+An Underground Water Impact Report (UWIR) is prepared to model, make predictions and manage the impacts of extraction of underground water by resource tenure holders.

-An UWIR assigns responsibility to petroleum tenure holders and ensures measures and programs are in place to respond to impacts on underground water.
+An UWIR assigns responsibility to resource tenure holders and ensures measures and programs are in place to respond to impacts on underground water.

 The key elements of an UWIR are: